N0ciple/n0ciple.github.io/_posts/2021-10-21-ethereum-mining-with-docker.md

 ---
 # About Ethereum and Ethereum mining

 **Ethereum** is the second most popular cryptocurency by volume on the internet.
 One nice things about it that it has been concieved to be **ASICs-proof**.
 You can _in theory_ only mine ETH on a GPU or CPU.
-It is to say that you could help secure the blockchain and more importantly **earn a bit of ETH** from you computer !
+It is to say that you could help secure the blockchain and more importantly **earn a bit of ETH** from you computer, no need for an expensive and **noisy ASIC miner** !

 If you want to mine cryptocurency easily you can use premades binary (such as [T-Rex miner](https://trex-miner.com/)) or services (such as [NiceHash](https://www.nicehash.com/)).
-However bear in mind that most of these services take **a small fee**, generally arround **1%** of you hard-earned ETH.
+However bear in mind that most of these binaries or services take **a small fee**, generally arround **1%** of you hard-earned ETH.
 If you would rather keep these 1% for you or use **open source software**, this is possible thanks to [ethminer](https://github.com/ethereum-mining/ethminer)!

 Ethminer is an opensource ethereum miner written in C++ and compatible with both AMD (through OpenCL) and Nvidia (through CUDA) GPUs.
 The latest release of ethminer is from **july 2019**, and are build against CUDA 9 at most.
 With **CUDA 9** you **will not** be able to run ethminer on the **most recents Nvida cards** (RTX 3000 series for example requires at least CUDA 11.1).
 Therefore you will need to **build ethminer yourself** if you want to use recent GPUs.
 This is far from impossible but a bit tidious since ethminer uses Hunter to fetch some dependancies.
 Hunter uses Bintray, which have been [sunseted](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) on the 1rst of May 2021.